-An end of the term or semester assessment will be given in all high school courses.
-Staff will explain their grading policy in the syllabus which is distributed at the start of the course.
-Semester exams will have a schedule for 9-12 students.
+At the end of the term or semester, assessments will be given in all high school courses.
+Staff will explain their grading policy in the syllabus, which is distributed at the start of the course.
+Semester exams will have a modified bell schedule for 9th-12th grade students.
 The exam is not to constitute more than 20% of the final grade.
 All graded final exams will be kept by the teacher for three weeks after the end of the grading period.